12.23. DD 23: Taler KYC

 [kyc-rule-$RULE_NAME]

-# Operation that triggers this legitimization.
+# Operation that triggers this rule.

-# Must be one of WITHDRAW, DEPOSIT, P2P-RECEIVE
+# Must be one of "WITHDRAW", "DEPOSIT",

-# or WALLET-BALANCE.
+# "TRANSACTION" or "REFUND".

 OPERATION_TYPE = WITHDRAW

-# (they have a choice of either which ones, or in
+# (They have a choice of either which ones, or in

-# which order they are to be performed).
+# which order they are to be performed.)

-# threshold may never be crossed.
+# specified threshold may never be crossed

 NEXT_MEASURES = SWISSNESS KYB

-# to be satisfied, "no" if the user has a choice between
+# to be satisfied, "NO" if the user has a choice between

 # them.
 Not actually enforced by the exchange, but